Home

 What Next?

-Other pages in the Family Trees section will explain the science of Genetic Genealogy that makes this possible.
+Future pages in the Family Trees section will explain the science of Genetic Genealogy that makes this possible.
 I’ll also show you where and how to get tested.
 Finally, I will cover how to interpret the results and other steps you can take from there.